Nearshoring Vs Offshoring vs Onshoring

 Zachariah Carlson highlighted, “We’re low-cost because we’re in a rural area with a lower cost of living.
 I didn’t have to sacrifice anything to get where I am.”

-Many companies find nearshoring provides a good balance between cost and communication benefits.
+Many companies find that nearshoring provides a good balance between cost and communication benefits.

 Nearshore or offshore outsourcing makes many popular daily services and products possible.
 For example, Google uses outsourcing to access skills and reduce costs, benefiting from extensive employee perks.
 WhatsApp’s early success was due to outsourcing teams in Eastern Europe, including Igor Solomennikov, who later joined full-time.